 Getting Around Orlando

 Serving the popular attractions in the International Drive Resort Area of Orlando, the I-Ride Trolley is a bus service, with its vehicles dressed up like tram cars.
 There are 2 routes – the Red Line servicing International Drive itself and the Green Line covering Universal Boulevard.
 There are over 100 stops, with the year-round service running at 20-minute intervals from 8 am to 10:30 pm.
 The fare is $2 for adults, 25¢ for seniors and $1 for children 3-9.
 Younger children ride free, making it one of the cheapest and most convenient methods of getting between attractions.
-Ride can also purchase unlimited ride passes.
+Riders can also purchase unlimited ride passes.

 LYMMO Downtown Circulator